Why is breakfast critical for children attending schhol?

 Kate Di Prima, Spokesperson for the Dietitians Association of Australia, said skipping breakfast will make children feel ‘fuzzy’ in the head and lethargic because their brains are being starved of energy.

-‘The brain requires energy in the form of glucose to function at its best throughout the day.
-Nutritious breakfast foods such as grainy bread, breakfast cereals, fruit and milk provide healthy sources of glucose.
-A healthy breakfast gives kids the right fuel to start the day, helping them to fully participate in class and achieve the best grades possible,’ said Ms Di Prima, an Accredited Practising Dietitian.
+“The brain requires energy in the form of glucose to function at its best throughout the day.
+Nutritious breakfast foods such as grainy bread, breakfast cereals, fruit, and milk provide healthy sources of glucose.
+A healthy breakfast gives kids the right fuel to start the day, helping them to fully participate in class and achieve the best grades possible.” said Ms Di Prima.

-She said the best breakfast for growing children is one that is high in fibre, contains low Glycaemic Index options, and includes protein.
+According to the DAA, the best breakfast for growing children is one that is high in fibre, contains low glycaemic index options, and includes protein.

-Wholegrain cereal with reduced-fat milk, topped with fresh fruit
+Wholegrain cereal with milk, topped with fresh fruit

-- Wholemeal muffin or crumpet with baked beans and a low-fat yoghurt
+- Wholemeal muffin or crumpet with baked beans and Greek yoghurt

-- Poached or scrambled eggs on wholemeal toast with a glass of reduced-fat milk
+- Poached or scrambled eggs on wholemeal toast with a glass of milk

-- A smoothie made from reduced-fat milk, fresh fruit and yoghurt.
+- A smoothie made from milk, fresh fruit, and yoghurt.

 Recipe: Apple & Sultana Bircher Muesli

 - 2 cups rolled oats